-- 108. (Figure: Strawberries and Submarines II) Look at the figure Strawberries and Submarines II.
+- 101. (Figure: Strawberries and Submarines II) Look at the figure Strawberries and Submarines II.
 Point F: - A) is unattainable, all other things unchanged. - B) is attainable if the quantity and/or quality of factors decreases. - C) is attainable if the economy is able to reach full employment. - D) is feasible but not efficient.

-- 109. (Figure: Strawberries and Submarines II) Look at the figure Strawberries and Submarines II.
-Suppose the economy is operating at point A. The first submarine, which is achieved at point B, would have an opportunity cost of million tons of strawberries.
+- 102. (Figure: Strawberries and Submarines II) Look at the figure Strawberries and Submarines II.
+Suppose the economy is operating at point A. The first submarine, which is achieved at point B, would have an opportunity cost of \\\\\ million tons of strawberries.

 - A) 50

 - B) 150

 - C) 400

 - D) 950

-- 110. (Figure: Strawberries and Submarines II) Look at the figure Strawberries and Submarines II.
-Assume that the economy is operating at point A. The opportunity cost of moving to point C is equal to million tons of strawberries:
+- 103. (Figure: Strawberries and Submarines II) Look at the figure Strawberries and Submarines II.
+Assume that the economy is operating at point A. The opportunity cost of moving to point C is equal to \\\\\ million tons of strawberries:

 - A) 800

 - B) 200

 - C) 2

 - D) 50

-- 111. (Figure: Strawberries and Submarines II) Look at the figure Strawberries and Submarines II.
+- 104. (Figure: Strawberries and Submarines II) Look at the figure Strawberries and Submarines II.
 The downward slope of the production possibility frontier implies that resources:

 - A) must be used efficiently.

 - B) are scarce.

 - C) should not be wasted.

 - D) should be allocated so that approximately equal amounts of both goods are produced.

-- 112. (Figure: Strawberries and Submarines II) Look at the figure Strawberries and Submarines II.
+- 105. (Figure: Strawberries and Submarines II) Look at the figure Strawberries and Submarines II.
 Suppose the economy is operating at point B. Achieving production at point F would require that the economy:

 - A) achieve full employment and an efficient allocation of resources.

 - B) reduce its production of strawberries.

 - C) reduce its production of submarines.

 - D) improve its technology or increase its resources.

-- 113. Efficient production occurs when the economy is:
+- 106. Efficient production occurs when the economy is:

 - A) operating inside its production possibility frontier.

 - B) operating on its production possibility frontier.

 - C) operating outside its production possibility frontier.

 - D) moving beyond its production possibility frontier.

-- 114. Assume an economy is operating on its production possibility frontier, which shows the production of military and civilian goods.
+- 107. Assume an economy is operating on its production possibility frontier, which shows the production of military and civilian goods.
 If the output of military goods is increased, the output of civilian goods:

 - A) will increase, too.

 - B) will not change.

 - C) must decrease.

 - D) may increase or decrease.

-- 115. The process observed when an economy's production possibility frontier shifts outward is:
+- 108. The process observed when an economy's production possibility frontier shifts outward is:

 - A) comparative advantage.

 - B) economic growth.

 - C) full employment.

 - D) specialization.

-- 116. Increases in resources or improvements in technology will tend to cause a society's production possibility frontier to:
+- 109. Increases in resources or improvements in technology will tend to cause a society's production possibility frontier to:

 - A) shift inward.

 - B) shift outward.

 - C) remain unchanged.

 - D) become vertical.

+- 110. Technological improvements will:

+- A) leave the production possibility frontier unchanged.

+- B) shift the production possibility frontier inward.

+- C) shift the production possibility frontier outward.

+- D) necessarily lead to increased unemployment.